About HOUSE Conference

 There will be plenty of time to connect and network with other people who are engaged in youth and children’s ministry and opportunities to form new friendships and share wisdom.

-We hope you will join us and your peers youth and children’s ministry as we seek to grow in this aspect of our ministry.
+We hope you will join us and your peers in youth and children’s ministry as we seek to grow in this aspect of our ministry.

 2026 Conference